thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 It's worth remembering that Rapid Risk Assessment isn't intended to replace a full threat model, a security review, or a penetration test.
 Instead, it's a lightweight mechanism for ensuring that important security conversations happen early and often.

-Even if you never formally adopt Mozilla's methodology, there are valuable lessons to take away: involve the right people, focus on the highest risks, document decisions as you make them, and avoid turning every threat modelling session into a marathon.
+Even if you never formally adopt Mozilla's methodology, there are valuable lessons to take away: involve the right people, focus on the highest risks, document decisions as you make them, and avoid turning every threat modeling session into a marathon.

-### Threat Modelling For Your Org
+### Threat Modeling For Your Org

-We've now covered several threat modelling methodologies and approaches.
-The obvious question is: How do we actually do threat modelling at our organization?
+We've now covered several threat modeling methodologies and approaches.
+The obvious question is: How do we actually do threat modeling at our organization?

 In my experience, there is no one method that works for all, because every organization is a little different.
-Threat modelling should fit your engineering process, not the other way around.
+Threat modeling should fit your engineering process, not the other way around.
 I tend to tweak the process depending on the engineering team I'm collaborating with and how they work.
 The process described below is my recommended workflow.
 If, over time, you discover that a particular step doesn't work well for your team, adapt it.
 Skip it.
 Replace it with something that achieves the same objective more effectively.

 **Step 1: The Scoping Call**

-The first meeting in any threat modelling exercise is what we refer to as the scoping call.
+The first meeting in any threat modeling exercise is what we refer to as the scoping call.
 Whenever possible, this works even better as an in-person whiteboarding session, but a virtual meeting works perfectly well too.
 The objectives of this meeting are threefold.

-First, establish a shared understanding of what the threat modelling exercise is intended to achieve.
-If some participants are unfamiliar with threat modelling, spend a few minutes explaining the process and outlining what the subsequent sessions will look like.
+First, establish a shared understanding of what the threat modeling exercise is intended to achieve.
+If some participants are unfamiliar with threat modeling, spend a few minutes explaining the process and outlining what the subsequent sessions will look like.
 Setting expectations early helps everyone understand why they're there and how they'll contribute.

 Second, gather the artefacts you'll need for the exercise.
 Architecture diagrams, Data Flow Diagrams (DFDs), C4 diagrams, sequence diagrams, API specifications, or any other documentation that helps explain how the application works are all valuable.
 Visual representations are particularly useful in remote sessions because they give everyone a common point of reference throughout the discussion.
 If you're conducting the exercise in person, however, don't feel constrained by documentation.
 A whiteboard and a room full of engineers can often produce an excellent threat model from scratch.